Germany–Haiti relations: History

 In September 1902, another incident occurred.
 HAPAG's Hamburg steamer Markomannia, which was operating on a liner service between the West Indies and Hamburg, was stopped at the Haitian port of Cap-Haïtien by the Haitian gunboat Crête-à-Pierrot, which was inspected for contraband.
 The commander of the Crête à Pierrot was an English mercenary named Read, he was under the command of the Haitian admiral of Scottish descent Hammerton Killick.
 Despite the protests of the captain and the German consul in Cap-Haïtien, arms and ammunition were seized and transferred to the Crête à Pierrot.
 The Markomannia was then able to continue her voyage.
 The gunboat was then ordered to bring up the Crête à Pierrot.
 This happened in the harbor of Gonaïves.
 When a prisenkommando crossed to the Crête à Pierrot, several explosions took place on board.
 The ship was taken under fire and sank to the bottom of the harbor basin.

 In 1910, Germans in Haiti controlled about 80% of the country's foreign trade.
 Although the number of Germans living in Haiti was only about 200, they had a disproportionate amount of economic influence.
 For example, they owned and operated utilities in Port-au-Prince and Cap-Haïtien and controlled port operations in Port-au-Prince.

 When the United States occupied Haiti during World War I in 1915, all Germans were interned and their property confiscated.
 In July 1918, occupied Haiti declared war on the German Empire.
 After the end of World War I, most Germans left Haiti due to the continued American occupation of the country and the resulting hostile atmosphere.
 The Germans who remained were those who had established family ties on the island.

 When Haiti declared war on Germany in 1940 during World War II, all German property was again confiscated.
 German Haitians who retained their German citizenship were imprisoned.
 In 1942, at the request of the Americans, these interned Germans were transferred to the United States.
 It was not until 1946, when Dumarsais Estimé became President of Haiti, that the Germans then incarcerated at Ellis Island, New York City, were able to return to Haiti.

 After the resumption of diplomatic relations, Kurt Luedde-Neurath became the first ambassador of the Federal Republic of Germany in Port-au-Prince in 1958.
 In the same year, Franck M. Beauvoir opened the Haitian Embassy in Bonn.

+Modern relations

 After the earthquake near Port-au-Prince on January 12, 2010, German aid organizations provided humanitarian assistance on a large scale.

 The German Minister for Economic Cooperation and Development, Dirk Niebel, visited Haiti in 2010, and German Foreign Minister Guido Westerwelle met with President Michel Martelly, among others, during a short visit in 2011.

+Trade

+All imports from Haiti to Germany are duty-free and quota-free, with the exception of armaments, as part of the Everything but Arms initiative of the European Union.